ziyangji/Safe-Ride-Web/README.md

 ## Goal for Summer 2019 (Milestones)
 - [x] Team up
 - [x] Find materials might be used
+- [ ] Contact with safe ride admin
 - [x] Get everyone familiar with web technologies
 - [ ] Implement CAS log in
 - [x] Design and implement program structure